-The strange basin was still the same, as was the steam radiator and of course the blue water bottle which stood at the end of the corridors still dispensed water from a silver tap.
+The strange basin was still the same, as was the steam radiator and of course the blue water bottle which stood at the end of the corridors still dispensed water from a chrome tap.
 There were also 3rd class coaches which were mostly sitters, and of course strictly segregated from the rest of the train.

 Once again sleep would evade us and the night would drag on, the Trans-Natal was an express so did not stop at each and every station, so occasionally the outside light that shone through the steel shutters would change as we hurtled through a station.
 Every now and then a sliding door would open as somebody headed off to the loo down the passage, and occasionally the units in front would sound their horns.
 We were safe in those trains, we knew the driver and his assistant were awake and secretly I really wanted to be a train driver driving the units, although I ended up in the Telecommunications Department instead.

 The next morning would see us meandering down the long hills of Natal, calling at some of the sleepy stations along the way.
 Marionhill was very memorable because the train seemingly stopped in the middle of nowhere, and heaps of African children would throng around the train hoping that people would throw coins or sweets for them.
 Then we would slowly pull away again and continue on our journey to Pietermaritzburg with its circular platform and strange unfamiliar steelwork.
 It was a very pretty station, and nothing like the concrete monoliths in Durban and Johannesburg.